LoanPro Development Cycle

 A bug can be reported in a number of ways.
 If the bug is found by our team, a bug report is created directly within the task-tracking system we use.
 If a bug is found by a customer, they can report it in one of the following ways:

-- Directly on our website at https://www.simnang.com/loanpro/assets/pages/requests.html?bug=true - Here you will be prompted to enter all the relevant information about the bug including: location in the software, description, and steps to reproduce the bug.
+- Directly on our website at https://loanpro.io/support - Here you can enter all the relevant information about the bug including: location in the software, description, and steps to reproduce the bug.

 - Email - You can report a software bug by sending an email to firstname.lastname@example.org.